 Six terrific client-dog teams graduated from Freedom Service Dogs during an emotion-filled ceremony on June 15 at Parker Arts, Culture & Events Center.
-The honorees included four veterans and two clients with mobility disabilities.
+The honorees included three veterans and two clients with mobility disabilities.
 The event also featured a demonstration by members of our community-based Puppy-Raising Club who showed off the skills they’ve instilled in their young charges.

-Three of the veterans graduated from FSD’s Operation Full Circle program, in which veterans with PTSD and traumatic brain injury work alongside our trainers for four months to train the dogs provided to them by FSD.
+Two of the veterans graduated from FSD’s Operation Full Circle program, in which veterans with PTSD and traumatic brain injury work alongside our trainers for four months to train the dogs provided to them by FSD.
 The three other teams attended a two-week placement class at FSD’s training center, where they built on months of training the dogs had previously received from our professional trainers.
 During that time, each dog was custom trained to assist their new person with specific tasks, while each handler learned basic dog care and behavior, practiced commands, and bonded with their dogs.

 Summer 2019 Graduating Teams